swagufied/cnv_library/readme.md

 			* del_col(colname) - deletes colname

 		* Data functions
+			* add_id(colname) - will add a numeric id column. replaces id column if id column already exists
+				* colname - string. name of new id column
 			* sort_row(by_var, ascending = True, descending = False, view_only = False)
 				* by_var - list of indices OR column names which you want to sort by
 				* ascending - sorts vars in ascending order